 Enough of my rant.
 A substantial tailwind underlining GWPH stock is the opioid crisis.
 Opening the eyes of millions of Americans, the raging controversy demonstrated that even well-meaning traditional pharmaceutical companies can distribute therapies that render startling consequences.

 As a largely natural treatment, Epidiolex shows great promise, especially in this environment.
 Therefore, I’d keep GWPH stock in your shortlist of cannabis stocks to buy, even if that descriptor frustrates the CEO.

-It doesn’t take much analysis to realize that the cannabis stocks to buy from last year really didn’t pan out this year.
+It doesn’t take much analysis to realize that the cannabis stocks to buy from 2018 really didn’t pan out last year.
 Unfortunately, with the sector losing fiscal credibility, the Street demanded firm results.